 This isn’t to say that every equity mutual fund subcategory is riskier than every debt mutual fund subcategory.

 When it comes to equity mutual funds, the usual rule is that you should not invest in any form of equity fund for less than three to four years.

 You should also invest for a longer period of time in risky equity funds.
 You can buy any of these funds from any Demat account.
 Here are some of the best apps for stock buying.

-Here’s a list of equities funds in increasing order of their risks:
+Here’s a list of equity funds in increasing order of their risks:

 Here’s a list of debt funds with increasing risk: